 Our Colleges

-The 26* colleges operate in 13 regions across Scotland, allowing them to plan locally, regionally, and nationally for the benefit of individuals, communities, the economy, and wider society.
+Scotland's 24* colleges operate in 13 regions across the country, allowing them to plan locally, regionally, and nationally for the benefit of individuals, communities, the economy, and wider society.

 *includes Newbattle Abbey College and Sabhal Mòr Ostaig which sit outwith regional arrangements.